The John Sands College Medal and The College Medal

 - Be a previous recipient of The John Sands College Medal

 The prize for The John Sands College Medal recipient includes:

 - Full Congress registration to attend the College Ceremony to receive the award (including Gala dinner)

 - Return economy airfares and three nights' accommodation

 The prize for The College Medal recipient includes:

 - The College Medal, to be presented at the College Ceremony at the RACP Congress

 How do I nominate someone?

 - Submit a nomination in PDF format to firstname.lastname@example.org, including:

-a.
-A nomination form (.doc 120KB) that addresses the selection criteria
+- A completed nomination form that addresses the selection criteria